 Formal risk management is the systematic effort to control uncertainty and variability to an organization’s objectives by addressing both threats and opportunities.
 When this process is proactively integrated into organizational decision-making, with risks clearly documented and considered, it leads to better management of resources and the creation of a culture of preparedness.

-A few agencies do have effective formal risk-management programs in one or several areas of their busi-ness, but only a few have implemented risk management agency-wide.
-Other agencies have piloted risk manage-ment specific purposes but did not implement it fully or sustain it.
-Many others have not yet attempted formal risk management.
+The advantages of formal risk management have led to widespread adoption of the practice in private sector organizations.
+Many federal agencies also have functional risk-management programs.
+Some state departments of transportation (DOTs) have effective formal risk-management programs in one or more areas of their business; a few have implemented risk management agencywide.
+Other state DOTs have piloted risk management but have yet to fully implement and sustain it.
+Many other agencies have not yet attempted formal risk management.